mapbox/watchbot-progress-py/README.md

 ### 1. Make a list of parts

 Each *Part* is a dictionary containing information about a portion of the job.
-For example, a part could represent the URL to a file to be processed
+For example, a part could represent the URL to a file to be processed.
+The part dict must be JSON-serializable.

 ```python
 parts = [